MicrosoftDocs/entra-docs/docs/architecture/11-onboard-external-user.md

 Ensure error handling is done in the LOB application.
 The application validates each API call.
 If unsuccessful, extra attempts or error messages are useful.

 For LOB applications to update external users after they're invited, grant a custom role that allows the application to update users and assign scope to a dynamic administrative unit.
 For example, create a dynamic administrative unit with users where usertype = guest.
-After the external user is onboarded to Microsoft Entra ID, they're added to the administrative unit.
+External users are added to the administrative unit after they're onboarded to Microsoft Entra ID.
 The LOB application needs to attempt to update the user and it might take more than one attempt if there are delays.
-Despite delays, this is the best approach to enable the LOB application to update external users without granting it permission to update any user in the directory.
+Despite delays, the approach enables the LOB application to update external users without granting it permission to update any user in the directory.